Assistant Principal, Raising Achievement

 Ormiston Denes Academy is a fantastic place to work.
 I am proud of the progress and improvements that have been made and am excited for the future, as a member of the Ormiston Denes community.

 I joined the academy in May 2013 and had no previous experience of working in a school environment.
 Although it was a huge culture change and an incredible amount to learn, I have no regrets and can now not ever imagine working in another sector.
 Ormiston Denes Academy has given me the opportunity to use my skills gained from previous roles and utilise them to help make changes and improvements to how we work here.
 The staff at Ormiston Denes Academy are always open to suggestion and keen to move forward and progress to becoming a better school and workplace.

-Operatrional Support Assistant
+Operational Support Assistant

-The caring and kind nature of staff was noticeable the moment I stepped through the doors at Ormiston Denes Academy, for my interview almost eight years ago.
+The caring and kind nature of staff was noticeable the moment I stepped through the doors at Ormiston Denes Academy, for my interview nine years ago.
 The work we do is incredibly rewarding knowing that we are making a difference to the young people in the area that we live.
 Staff are positive and helpful and we all work together to deliver the ethos, visions and values of the academy.
 I enjoy my job and I feel valued for the work that I do.

 Thursday 2nd May sees the return of Ormiston Denes Academy’s STEM Spectacular featuring Marty Jopson, the BBC One Show’s resident science expert, and new for 2019 – Astronomy Planetarium System Dome.
 Tickets are FREE, but spaces are limited, so book now!
 Visit our STEM Spectacular 2019 page for more details.